 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or if you have kidney problems, liver disease (including hepatitis B), or bone problems.
+- Tell your doctor if you are pregnant or if you have kidney problems, liver disease (including hepatitis B), or bone problems (such as osteoporosis).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.